adobe/aepsdk-edgebridge-ios/Documentation/getting-started.md

 ### Download and import the Edge Bridge extension

 > **Note**
 > The AEP Edge Bridge extension does not have a corresponding extension in the Data Collection UI.
-No changes to a Data Collection mobile property is required to use the AEP Edge Bridge extension.
+No changes to a Data Collection mobile property are required to use the AEP Edge Bridge extension.

 ### Install extension
 These are currently the supported installation options: